games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 A more mechanistic point of view can be derived: from the state $q$, reading a priority $p$, the next state $q'$ is such that:
 * if $p$ is even, $q'$ is the same as $q$, but all priorities smaller than $p$ are reset to $n$,
 * if $p$ is odd, $q'$ is the same as $q$, but the $p$ component is decremented by $1$ and all priorities smaller than $p$ are reset to $n$.
-If the $p$ component of $q$ is $0$, then it is reset to $n$, and the component just below is decremented.
+If the $p$ component of $q$ is $0$, then the component just below is decremented, and so on.
 If no component can be decremented, the automaton rejects.

 **Lemma:**
-The small progress measure automaton satisfies the properties 1 to 4 defined [above](#automaton)
+The small progress measure automaton satisfies the properties 1 to 4 defined [above](#automaton).

 Each property is easily checked.